 This month, in celebration of the 100th anniversary of the American Physiological Society journal Physiological Reviews, we are highlighting recent research published in the journal.
 Interested in reading more in celebration of Physiological Reviews’ birthday?
-Read about bariatric surgery’s effect on hunger.
+Read about bariatric surgery’s effect on hunger, targeting the immune system to treat cancer and new thoughts on why you can’t sleep.

 The word “migraine” may not mean much to people who’ve never had one.
 But for those who regularly experience them, the word may conjure painful memories.
 Symptoms of this extreme and sometimes prolonged type of headache include severe throbbing pain or pulsing on one side of the head, along with nausea, vomiting and/or sensitivity to light.